nononoku/Portfolio/README.txt

 Noah Kuperberg's Portfolio
-Updated 2/4/2022
+Updated 2/9/2022

 About these files:
 In this portfolio, you will find a collection of games coded in python that I coded in my free time.
-The most extensive, and also one of my earliest and messiest projects is the College Basketball Coach game.
+The most extensive, and also one of my earliest projects is the College Basketball Coach game.

 Notable Absences:
 The vast majority of code that I write right now is through my university, and